Comprehensive and vocational school students

 Many Finns have found their first job with us.
 We employ the highest number of young people in Finland, and more than 25% of our employees are aged under 25.

 Your first job is an important milestone.
 For this reason, we provide each employee with thorough induction training and offer a safe working environment and the right tools.
+If you are joining us for a TET or “Tutustu ja tienaa” training programme, you can start your orientation from the bottom of this page, where you will find the Harkkapassi online orientation course.

 We offer students summer jobs, internships and part-time work, to name just a few examples, in a nice team.

 At S Group, we support the development of your professional skills.
-We offer practical training opportunities for students of several fields – whether you are interested in working at an S-market store, a Fransmanni restaurant, a Sokos Hotel or as a beauty products specialist at an Emotion store.
+We offer practical training opportunities for students of several fields – whether you are interested in working at an S-market store, a Amarillo restaurant, a Sokos Hotel or as a beauty products specialist at an Emotion store.
 A trainee is a member of the workplace community.
 During the training, you will be assigned work tasks that correspond to the objectives of your studies.

 For vocational students, we offer training agreements and apprenticeships.
 A training agreement is an agreement on non-paid training to further your studies and prepare you for graduation.
 An apprenticeship means that a fixed-term employment contract will be signed with you for the duration of your studies.
 You will be assigned a workplace supervisor or other instructor who will support your learning on the job.